celltrackingapps/spy-apps/README.md

 Indeed, spy apps work after you install them on the target Android phone.
 They remove the information from the target gadget and show it to you through their online entrance remotely.

-What Are The Best Undetectable Hidden Spy Apps For Android?
+<h3>What Are The Best Undetectable Hidden Spy Apps For Android? </h3>

 Spyic and FlexiSPY can be effectively recorded as the best undetectable hidden spy apps to screen the target Android phone.

-Could I Remotely Install Spyware On Android Cell Phone?
+<h3>Could I Remotely Install Spyware On Android Cell Phone? </h3>

 No, it's impractical to install the spy application on Android remotely.
 The explanation is that you need to give certain permissions which must be done once you have remote access to the phone.